a66as/REFSQ2023-ReqORNot/README.md

 Please cite the original paper.
 (Expected updates on Nov 23, 2022)

 ## Tool
 The best model---BERT base uncased---trained on the public dataset is deployed [here](https://www.smartdelta.org/rornot).
 (Tool to be available after our AWS account gets verified.
-Veriffication expected on Nov 30, 2022)
+Verification expected on Nov 30, 2022)

 ## Replication Package
 - [REFSQ23_results.xlsx](/REFSQ23_results.xlsx) contains the obtained results of our experiments.